Part 1 of 6 of our Organizational Resilience Series

 - Bricolage: Resilient organizations use the materials they already have on hand to create solutions on the spot.

-- Benefits: In challenging times, there is often a lack of resources available to organizations.
+- Benefits: In challenging times, organizations often face a lack of available resources.
 Organizations that are able to get creative with the resources they already have will be able to do more with less (e.g., re-packing products, repurposing internal talent for new challenges).

 - Flip-side: Organizations that are unresourceful will likely succumb to their competitors who get creative with what they already have.